 Location also has a huge part of trade.

-It is much easier to import and export with a neighboring country than one half way across the world.
+It is much easy to import and export with a neighboring country than one half way across the world.

-Example: It is much cheaper and easier for Australia. to trade wheat with China rather Canada because of the distance the wheat would have to go to sell.
+Example: It is much cheaper and easier for the U.S. to trade wheat with Mexico rather China because of the distance the wheat would have to go to sell them.

-Because of the short distance, China is one of Australia's largest trading partner.
+Because of the short distance, the U.S. is Canada's largest trading partner.